 What do you love so much about rock painting?
 Instead of another medium.

-I love the fact that rocks are a part of Mother Earth and have been around for thousands of years.
+I love the fact that rocks are a part of Mother Earth and have been around for thousands to millions of years.
 Think of the rock cycle and what each rock has been through – holding rocks and painting on them connects me with nature in a spiritual sense, and I love the natural, 3-D canvas that rocks provide.
 It kind of gives the entire piece, the rock and the art together, life.

 Is your house covered in river rocks?
 Do people joke about it with you?